RoboStack/ros-noetic/README.md

 # if you don't have mamba yet, install it first in the base environment (not needed when using mambaforge):
 conda install mamba -c conda-forge

-mamba create -n robostackenv ros-noetic-desktop-full python=3.9 -c robostack -c robostack-experimental -c conda-forge --no-channel-priority --override-channels conda activate robostackenv
+mamba create -n robostackenv ros-noetic-desktop python=3.9 -c robostack -c robostack-experimental -c conda-forge --no-channel-priority --override-channels conda activate robostackenv

 # optionally, install some compiler packages if you want to e.g. build packages in a catkin_ws: